Trandel/Mac-LAMP/README.md

 for steps to resolve the permissions issues that interfere with Homebrew's installation.

-If your `.local` domain doesn't work try setting the [Dnsmasq] service to run with root privileges.
+If your `.mac` domain doesn't work try setting the [Dnsmasq] service to run with root privileges.

 ![LaunchRocke Screenshot](/screenshots/launchrocket.png)